pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-77/index.md

 Learn more in the [SETTINGS attributes merge request](https://github.com/pulumi/pulumi/pull/10402) and [ContextVars merge request](https://github.com/pulumi/pulumi/pull/10472).

-### getOrganizations supported in Python and NodeJS
+### getOrganizations from inside a stack

-Users of the Pulumi Python and NodeJS SDKs can now get the current Pulumi Organization name from inside a stack. `getStack`, in both the Python and NodeJS SDKs returns the stack name itself.
+Users can now get the current Pulumi Organization name from inside a stack. `getStack`, in both the Python and NodeJS SDKs returns the stack name itself.
 Now using `getOrganization` users can get both the stack and the Organization it is in.
+The other Pulumi languages will add `getOrganization` support shortly.

 Learn more in the [Add getOrganization merge request](https://github.com/pulumi/pulumi/pull/10504).